cfoutlier/myreads/README.md

  |-- App.css - Styles for your app.
 Feel free to customize this as you desire.
  |-- App.test.js - Used for testing.
 Provided with Create React App.
  Testing is encouraged, but not required.
+ |--ListBooks.js - the component file that list the books that are currently in the library.
+ |--searchBook.js - the component file that allows for a user to search for books currently and not currently in the library and add them to the library.
  |-- BooksAPI.js - A JavaScript API for the provided Udacity backend.
  Instructions for the methods are below.
  |-- index.js - You should not need to modify this file.
 It is used for DOM rendering only.